notpresident35/awesome-learn-gamedev/README.md

 [https://ocw.mit.edu/](https://ocw.mit.edu/)

 🟪 More huge lists of resources!
-Some of these are old, unmaintained, or poorly curated, so beware broken links and the like, but they’re worth including because they’re filled with lots of resources for different purposes!
+Some of these are old, unmaintained, or poorly curated, so beware broken links and the like, but they are worth including because they have lots of resources for different purposes!

 [https://www.gamedeveloper.com/audio/38-great-resources-for-game-developers](https://www.gamedeveloper.com/audio/38-great-resources-for-game-developers)